alexteghipco/LLMReadabilityBenchmark/README.md

 The attached notebook lays out a series of informal experiments comparing many open and closed LLMs.

-The result: small open source models that you can run locally are competitive with GPT4o-Turbo and GPT4o-mini, particularly Google's newly released Gemma2.
+The result: small open source models that you can run locally are competitive with GPT4o-Turbo and GPT4o-mini, particularly Google's newly released Gemma2 (2B model performed just about as well as the 27B model across prompts).
 Here's a slice of some of the tested models (GPT4oTurbo did as well as mini):

 <img align="center" width="1200" height="600" src="https://i.imgur.com/Lac7vgr.png">